 After much study and research, I have personally chosen to avoid artificial sweeteners such as Sweet-n-Low and Splenda.
 I consider them dangerous chemicals and some would even call them neurotoxins.
 Many people who still consume these popular artificial sweeteners will argue with a fence post that this is not the case but all the research points to artificial sweeteners being bad for you.
 There have been studies that show people who consume artificial sweeteners, in products like Diet Coke, are more likely to be overweight and diabetic.
 Wait, I thought artificial sweeteners were supposed to help you lose weight?!?!
 There is much more to weight loss (and health), than cutting out sugar.
 If you substitute chemical foods in the place of natural ones, you will be no better off!

 Stevia Brands of choice

 11-14-14 Update: Recently I stumbled upon a new brand of stevia that I LOVE, Stevia Select.
 You still use twice as much as the original Kal but the sweetness is very intense!
-I will start soon including it in my Starter Kits instead of the Trader Joe’s Brand.

 As most of you know, I have been using KAL Stevia in my recipes for the past 2 years.
 However, in recent months, the company that produces KAL Stevia, Nutraceutical, has changed their method of manufacturing the stevia powder, and the bottle of once PURE stevia now contains maltodextrin (except in their organic variety).
 This is so sad!
 Why fix something if it is not broken??
 The reason they give for adding maltodextrin is so that the stevia powder won’t stick to their equipment.
 Unfortunately, maltodextrin is a corn-derived ingredient, and like most non-organic corn products, contains GMOs and should be avoided.